Joe-Collins-1986/travel-app/README.md

       <summary style="font-weight:bold">Iteration 4</summary>
    <br>

-   For Iteration 4 the key focus was to target the site Diary functionality which would allow users to post, update and delete diary enteries related to a specific country.
+   For Iteration 4 the key focus was to target the site Diary functionality which would allow users to post, update and delete diary entries related to a specific country.

    In additon to this some optional profile User Stories where applied to auto generate a profile when a user is set up and allow users to update their profile info where required.